d12frosted/elpa-mirror/gnu/phps-mode-readme.txt

 For flycheck support run `(phps-mode-flycheck-setup)'.

-For asynchronous lexer run: `(setq phps-mode-async-process t)'
+For asynchronous lexer set: `(setq phps-mode-async-process t)'

-For asynchronous lexer via `async.el' instead of threads run: `(phps-mode-async-process-using-async-el t)'
+For asynchronous lexer via `async.el' instead of threads set: `(setq phps-mode-async-process-using-async-el t)'

 Please see README.md from the same repository for extended documentation.